 Redington CROSSWATER Fly Fishing Rod and Reel Combo

 Price Range: $149 – $200

 Length: 7’6” – 9’

 Reel: CROSSWATER reel

 The Redington CROSSWATER is a great introductory combo.
 This setup might be the best rod and reel combo for beginners.
 It’s available from 4wt to 9wt and in lengths of 7’6”, 8’6”, and 9’.
-The reel comes pre-spooled with line and has a carrying tube.
+The reel comes pre-spooled with a line and has a carrying tube.

-It’s a 4-piece rod, making it easy to store and travel with.
+It’s a 4-piece fishing rod, making it easy to store and travel with.
 The 9wt is your go-to if you want a trophy tarpon.
 The 4wt, 5wt, and 6wt are perfect for trout and panfish, while the 8wt is your Alaskan Salmon rod.